-The Office of Student Services (OSS) at TUJ provides information on getting adjusted to life in Tokyo.
-From train maps to instructions on how to get a cell phone or open a bank account, OSS is available to assist all TUJ students.
+The Office of Student Services and Engagement (OSSE) at TUJ provides information on getting adjusted to life in Tokyo.
+From train maps to instructions on how to get a cell phone or open a bank account, OSSE is available to assist all TUJ students.

 A Unique Opportunity to Learn about Japan